 where they have at least read permission.
 This is because the

 setuid bit allows

 a user to execute a file using the permissions of the

 file owner, in this case root.

 IAM roles and permissions

-You grant access to Cloud Filestore operations by using Cloud Identity and Access Management (IAM) roles.
+You grant access to Cloud Filestore operations by granting Cloud Identity and Access Management (IAM) roles to users.